 This little town is about a 20 minute drive north of Portland, but worth it for a bit of whimsy, and a photo on the LL Bean Boot.
 The Flagship store is worth a gander as a destination rather than a place to shop.
 If you’re wanting to lighten your wallet a little more, the outlets are a great way to spend a day, and make whoever the recipient of your wares a lot happier.
 The LL Bean Outlet store is definitely worth a visit!

 Have you ever gone walking through a botanical garden at night?
-Well, you should, especially if you have one close to home base.
+Well, you should, especially if you have one close to your home base.
 If you don’t though, the Coastal Maine Botanical Gardens has you covered.
 We were there in the height of holiday cheer, for an event called Gardens Aglow, but I’m certain you can find the same magic there all year long.
 As a matter of fact, the urban farmer in me knows you’ll find peace where there’s greenery.

 Dinner at Noble Restaurant in Brunswick Hotel